The White Shadow (film): Plot

-The plot concerns twin sisters, one who is modest and socially conservative, the other a free spirit who cannot bear the constrictions of a traditional life.
+Twin sisters, one who is modest and socially conservative, the other a free spirit cannot bear the constrictions of a traditional life.
 Their father's unhappiness over his bohemian daughter's lifestyle leads him to drink and dissolution.
 The sisters end up having the same man, Robin, in love with them, without him realizing they are two different people.
 The extant film ends at a most critical juncture, at which both sisters, Robin, and the father meet at a Paris boîte and are about to realize who each other is.
 There are several multiple exposures when the two sisters, both played by Betty Compson, are on screen at once.